kuokuo123/otter-launcher/README.md

 - "app" to launch application menu
 - etc.

-Use your wm's window rules to control its window size.
+Use your wm's window rules to control its window size, and make it large enough to contain the printed content to prevent a skewed layout.
 Some helper scripts can be found in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder, modules in [wiki](https://github.com/kuokuo123/otter-launcher/wiki).

 # Table of Contents